pywbem/pywbemtools/docs/pywbemclicmdlineinterface.rst

 In addition to using one of the internal shell commands shown in the help text above, you can also exit the pywbemcli shell by typing `Ctrl-D`.
-Note: the pywbemshell exit command may vary by operating system.
+Note: the pywbemcli shell exit command may vary by operating system.

 Typing ``--help`` or ``-h`` in the pywbemcli shell displays general help information for the pywbemcli commands, which includes general options and a